gmail storageemail cleanupstorage management

 • Create labels for important emails

-• Set up filters to automatically organize incoming mail
+• Set up filters to sort incoming mail automatically

-• Archive emails instead of keeping them in your inbox
+• Archive emails instead of leaving them in your inbox

 When to Consider Paid Storage

-• Business accounts: Consider Google Workspace for unlimited storage
+• Business accounts: Google Workspace for unlimited storage

 Prevent Future Storage Issues